learnbyexample/cli-computing/cli_computing.md

 $ bg
 [1]+ sleep 100 &

-# -s option allows you to specify signal by its name
+# the -s option allows you to specify signal by its name
 # '-s SIGTERM' is optional here, since that is the default
 $ kill -s SIGTERM 10051
 $